Comprehensive Plan Amendments

 All cities and counties that comply with the Growth Management Act, must perform a major comprehensive plan review and updates every 8 years.
 However, many local jurisdictions consider proposed amendments on a more frequent basis.
 As per RCW 36.70A.130(2) cities and counties may consider proposed amendments no more frequently than once every year, with some exceptions.
 Rather than adopting changes on a piecemeal basis, proposed amendments must be considered "concurrently so the cumulative effect of the various proposals can be ascertained."
 The City of Bremerton considers such amendments (typically as docket of proposed amendments) on an annual cycle pursuant to Bremerton Municipal Code (BMC) 20.10.010.

 Per Bremerton Municipal Code 20.10, the City of Bremerton will accept applications for Comprehensive Plan amendments to be considered annually from January until the first business day in April.
 Those wishing to propose amendments must submit a complete application at the DCD office.
 The Comprehensive Plan Amendment process includes a Pre-Submittal Conference, which must be scheduled by a minimum of two week before the deadline of the amendment application submittal (for scheduling purposes).
 Comprehensive Plan Amendment Applications must also be accompanied by a completed SEPA checklist with environmental review.
 As of 2018, the cost for a combined Comprehensive Plan text and map amendment is $2,500; for text amendment only, $1,500.
 The Environmental Review is an additional $320.

-Following city staff review and the preparation of a staff recommendation, plan amendment applications will be forwarded to the City of Bremerton Planning Commission for a public hearing during the Bremerton2035 process.
-Following the Planning Commission's public hearing and recommendation, the City Council will consider the amendments by summer 2016 with the whole Comprehensive Plan Update.
+Following city staff review and the preparation of a staff recommendation, plan amendment applications will be forwarded to the City of Bremerton Planning Commission for public workshop(s) and subsequent public hearing.
+Following the Planning Commission's public hearing and recommendation, the City Council will consider the amendments and make the final decision.